adambard/learnxinyminutes-docs/c.html.markdown

   // branching with multiple choices: switch() switch (a) {
-  case 0: // labels need to be integral *constant* expressions
+  case 0: // labels need to be integral *constant* expressions (such as enums)
     printf("Hey, 'a' equals 0!\n");
     break; // if you don't break, control flow falls over labels case 1: